Adversarial Risk via Optimal Transport and Optimal Couplings: Adversarial risk for continuous loss functions

 From the proof of Theorem~\ref{th_bound_generalloss}, we have

 Under the condition that $d(x,x') = \|x-x'\|_\text{adv}$,

 \end{proof}

-Now, we prove an upper bound for the adversarial risk for a distribution perturbing adversary.
-As noted earlier, this upper bound also holds for the data perturbing adversary.
+Next, we prove an upper bound for the adversarial risk for a $W_1$-distribution perturbing adversary.
+As noted earlier, this upper bound also holds for a $W_p$-distribution perturbing adversary of the same budget, where $1\leq p\leq \infty$.
 We make the following assumption on the loss function:

-\begin{definition}[$L_x(w)$-Lipschitz loss function] We say that the loss function $\ell:\cZ\times\cW\to\mathbb{R}^+$ is $L_x(w)$-Lipschitz with respect to the input if it satisfies the following condition.
+\begin{definition}[$L_w$-Lipschitz loss function] We say that the loss function $\ell:\cZ\times\cW\to\mathbb{R}^+$ is $L_w$-Lipschitz with respect to the input if it satisfies the following condition.

 \end{definition}